nextcloud/documentation/developer_manual/app/css.rst

             </li>
     </div>

 The div with the class **app-navigation-entry-utils** contains only the button (class: **app-navigation-entry-utils-menu-button**) to display the menu but in many cases another entry is needed to display some sort of count (mails count, unread feed count, etc.).
-In that case add the **has-counter** class to the list entry to adjust the correct padding and text-oveflow of the entry's title.
+In that case add the **with-counter** class to the list entry to adjust the correct padding and text-oveflow of the entry's title.

 The menu is hidden by default (**display: none**) and has to be triggered by adding the **open** class to the **app-navigation-entry-menu** div.